Workers’ Compensation Claims Process

 If your claim is denied, you and your attorney will need to appeal the denial to the Workers’ Compensation Board, and it must be filed within 60 days.

 The Board will consider the following when reviewing your case:

 - Your story and any witness testimonies

-- Medical opinions and records from all doctors, including your attending physician, and any
+- Medical opinions and records from all doctors, including your attending physician.

-If you win at hearing, or if your claim has already been accepted, you can get workers’ compensation benefits.
-These benefits include medical treatment, wage replacement benefits called temporary disability, and permanent partial disability, and vocational retraining benefits.
-Each type of benefit can be denied to you even if you really do need it.
-We can help you get the benefits you deserve.
+If you win at a hearing, or if your claim has already been accepted, you can get workers’ compensation benefits.
+These benefits include medical treatment, wage replacement benefits called temporary disability, permanent partial disability, vocational retraining benefits, and more.

 If you have had a serious work injury, or your claim has been denied or closed, it may be hard to imagine going through a difficult legal process right now.
 But we want you to get the compensation you deserve.
 We’ll do our best to understand your concerns and make the experience as easy as we can.